-The 3DM-GX5-45 sensor housing is rated for indoor use only, unless used inside a protective enclosure.
+The 3DM-CX5-45sensor housing is rated for indoor use only, unless used inside a protective enclosure.
 When using the internal GNSS receiver, the GNSS antenna connector on the side of the sensor must be accessible.
-The connector and cable must be non-magnetic.
-The MMCX to SMA adapter cable supplied with all 3DM-GX5-45 is non-magnetic.
+The connector and cable must be non- magnetic.
+The MMCX to SMA adapter cable supplied with all 3DM-CX5-45 is non-magnetic.

 The sensor has two mounting tabs with holes for fastening.
-Mounting screws should be 300 Series stainless steel.
-Nylon washers and lock-tite are recommended.
+Mounting screws should be brass or 300 Series stainless steel.
+Nylon washers and thread-lock are recommended.
 There are two additional holes used for precise alignment with 2mm dowel pins.
 One of the holes is slotted to allow for relaxed pin positioning accuracy.
-The sensor can be mounted in any orientation, as required for the application (see Sensor Reference Frames on page 29).
-The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing (see Reference Diagrams on page 71).
+The sensor can be mounted in any orientation, as required for the application ( see Sensor Reference Frames on page 29).
+The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing ( see Sensor Dimensions and Origin on page 69).